Late glitch fails to slam brakes on Serena charge

 MAGNIFICENT MUGURUZA

-Muguruza, the clean-hitting 21-year-old born in the Venezuelan capital Caracas, played magnificently in the first set, leading 3-1 and 4-2 before Williams raised her game after a sluggish start to take the opener.
+Muguruza, the clean-hitting 21-year-old born in the Venezuelan capital Caracas, played magnificently in the first set, leading until Williams raised the intensity levels after a slow start to take the opener.

 The enormity of the occasion and the sheer presence of Williams then seemed to hit home and the Spaniard crumbled, losing 14 out of 15 points to trail 5-1 as her vastly-experienced American opponent closed in for the kill.

-Williams began to miss and the 20th seeded Muguruza, cheered by the Centre Court crowd, held for 3-5.
+Williams began to miss and the 20th seeded Muguruza, backed by a capacity Centre Court crowd wanting more for their money, held for 3-5.

-It still seemed only a hiccup for Williams as she stepped up to serve for the match for a second time.
+It still seemed only a mild inconvenience for Williams as she stepped up to serve for the match for a second time.

 ANXIOUS SERENA

-Muguruza won the next two points with backhand winners, the second one almost leaving Williams in a heap on the baseline.
+Muguruza won the next two points with backhand winners, the second one almost leaving Williams in an ungainly heap on the baseline.

-At deuce a Williams onslaught was repelled and she snatched a backhand into the net and a point later the set was back on serve when the Spaniard wrong footed the top seed.
+Some incredible retrieving from Muguruza at deuce coaxed a rash error from the Williams racket and a point later the set was back on serve when the Spaniard planted a forehand past the wrong-footed top seed.

-Muguruza could not sustain the recovery though and a double-fault and a net-cord calmed Williams' nerves and she converted her second match point when Muguruza hit wide, although silence briefly reigned as both players seemed unsure whether the ball had clipped a line.
+A Muguruza double-fault and a net-cord calmed Williams' nerves, however, and she converted her second match point when Muguruza hit wide, although silenced briefly reigned as both players seemed unsure whether the ball had clipped a line.

-"There was definitely pressure towards the end, Garbine really stepped up to the plate today," Williams added of her young opponent who shed tears when receiving a long ovation as she collected her runners-up trophy.
+"I think she really stepped up to the plate today," Williams said of her young opponent who shed tears when receiving a long ovation as she collected her runners-up trophy.

-Swiss veteran Martina Hingis, 18 years after winning the singles, provided a fitting finale to the day when the 34-year-old partnered India's Sania Mirza to the women's doubles title.

-The top seeds beat Russia's number two-seeded Ekaterina Makarova and Elena Vesnina 5-7 7-6(4) 7-5, having won the final two games under the Centre Court roof before a noisy crowd.
+"She came out there to win.
+She wasn't out there just to play a final.
+I think that says a lot about her and her future.

 (Reporting by Martyn Herman; Editing by Ken Ferris)